kimberlylikata/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-0x0D.
-SQL - Introduction
+# SQL - INTRODUCTION
-SQL
-MySQL
+ - Welcome to SQL with MySQL